MinchinWeb/openttd-wmdot/ReadMe.txt

 -- Roadmap --------------------------------------------------------------------
 These are features I hope to add to WmDOT shortly.
 However, this is subject to
     change without notice.
-I am open to suggestions however! v6.
-Bring water and food to towns in the desert and above the snowline to help them grow v7.
-Provide streetcar service in towns
+However,I am open to suggestions! v7.
+Ship Pathfinder and transporting oil from oil rigs to refinaries v8.
+Provide inter-city valuables transportation v9.
+Bring water and food to towns in the desert and above the snowline to help them grow v10 Provide streetcar service in towns

 -- Known Issues ---------------------------------------------------------------
 Bankruptcy: Because WmDOT has no revenue source and so may go bankrupt.
 This
     becomes more of an issue in long games, on mountainous and watery maps, and on large maps.
-Allowing WmDOT to go bankrupt and then restarting itself will allowWmDOT to keep going.
+Allowing WmDOT to go bankrupt and then restarting itself will allow WmDOT to keep going.
 Save/Load functionality has not been added.
 On loading a game, WmDOT will take
     some time but should eventaully pick up where it left off.
 Building multiple versions of the same routes is a tradeoff for pathfinder
     speed.
-If it becomes excessive, let me know.
+While WmDOT only builds one road between each town pair, it has no conception of the compete network.
+If the extra road becomes excessive, let me know. (a savegame or screenshot would be very helpful to illistrate the particular problem)
 Pathfinding can take an exceptionally long time if there is no possible path.
     This is most often an issue when the two towns in question are on different islands.
-Superlib v6 is no longer available on Bananas.
-It should still be available via
-	TT-Forums.net.

 -- Help!
 It broke!
 (Bug Report) ----------------------------------------------- If WmDOT crashes, please help me fix it!
 Save a screenshot (under the ? on the